leonawicz/snapverse/README.md

 -   `snapmaps`: collection of popular gridded maps used at SNAP.
 -   `snapdist`: SNAP spatial distributions examples data set.
 -   `snapapps`: curated collection of SNAP R Shiny apps loadable via R package.
+-   `snapdash`: selected SNAP Shiny Dashboard apps.
+-   `snapflex`: selected SNAP Flex Dashboard apps.
+-   `snapdocs`: other SNAP interactive documents.

 All sector packages operate directly on the individual packages they cover.
-Despite the hierarchy with `snaplite` and `snapdata` each fully encapsulated under `snapverse`, `snapverse` does not install or load these sector pages.
+Despite the hierarchy with `snaplite`, `snapdata` and `snapwebs` each fully encapsulated under `snapverse`, `snapverse` does not install or load these sector pages.
 Like these others, it installs and loads the individual member packages.

 The SNAPverse at a glance
 -------------------------